KIDERM

 • High transmission in crowded school environments

-• Significant and preventable healthcare costs
+• Significant and preventable healthcare costs3

-• Lost education due to unnecessary absenteeism
+• Loss of education due to absenteeism

-• Psychological stress and social stigma in children
+• Psychological stress and social stigma

-• Fully preventable through basic education
+• Fully preventable through structured education

 How KIDERM Works